 Idaho’s many rivers provide a tremendous source of renewable electric power.
-With over 140 existing hydro plants having a combined generating capacity of approximately 2,500 MW, Idaho has some of the greatest hydroelectric power resources in the country.
+With over 140 existing hydroelectric plants having a combined generating capacity of approximately 2,500 MW, Idaho has some of the greatest hydroelectric power resources in the country.
 Hydroelectric facilities supply the bulk of Idaho’s power, contributing significantly to the state’s low electric rates.
-Hydropower provides roughly half of the state’s electricity.
+Hydroelectric power provides roughly half of the state’s electricity.

 Idaho’s largest hydroelectric projects are the 1,167 MW Hells Canyon Complex (consisting of the Hells Canyon, Oxbow, and Brownlee dams) owned by Idaho Power Company, the 400 MW Dworshak dam operated by the U.S. Army Corps of Engineers, and the 260 MW Cabinet Gorge Project owned by Avista Corporation.
 In 2010 hydroelectric generation was 9,154,00 MWh, providing about 76% of in-state electrical generation.

 In order to generate electricity in a hydroelectric dam, water from the reservoir is released into a massive pipe called a penstock, where it enters the powerhouse deep within the dam.
 The force of this water pushing against the turbine blades causes them to rotate.
 The turbine is connected to the generator that produces the electricity.
 All of the water entering the turbine returns to the river downstream in the tailrace of the dam.
 At times when more water is available in the river than can be used by the dam, the additional flow passes through the dam’s spill gates.

 Please click here to toggle additional features on the map.

 Data is compiled from the U.S. Energy Information Administration (EIA) and the Northwest Power & Conservation Council.
 Please contact our office at (208) 332-1660 for any questions or data requests.